-Located at the Makiling-Banahaw Geothermal Complex of APRI, the Cleanergy Center is an educational facility that upholds the Aboitiz Group's advocacy for renewable energy education - the first of its kind in the country.
-Launched in August 2013, the Center has audiovisual presentations, interactive displays, and a working geothermal power plant tour.
+Located at the Makiling-Banahaw Geothermal Complex of APRI, the Cleanergy Center is an educational facility that serves to uphold the Aboitiz Group's advocacy to renewable energy education - the first of its kind in the country.
+Launched in August 2013, the Center has audiovisual presentations, interactive displays, and a tour of a working geothermal power plant.
 It has since accommodated close to 65,531 local and foreign visitors.